CarlosChicata/data_world_portfolio/Concepts/Data warehouse/README.md

 This comparation is for a data warehouse design.

 The multidimensional model is good in the performance but it isn't in the flexibility while the relational model is good in the flexibility but it isn't in the performance.
+The roots of the differences is the shaping of models: the multidimensional model is shaped by the user requirements while the relational model is shaped by enterprise data model.

+The consequences of the shaping of model are:

+* **Abstraction to use of data**: the relational model have a high level of abstraction to design the model, so then model can support many differents requirements of differents user.
+The multidimensional model is focus a set of user in their specified requirements to solve because the abstraction is not higher.
+* **Access of data**: The flexibility of model makes the relatonal model has not  terribly optimal for the performance of the direct access of data, if you want optimal access you need to create a model based in data warehouse model to do; while  in the multidimensional model will get a fast access by this model is designed to specified queries.

 # References
 1.   build of data warehouse, fourth edition.
 W. H. Inmon.
 2005